Dino Campana: Canti Orfici

 That stains the flowerbeds with blood.

 In its original form, Campana's only book of poetry contained poems composed between 1906 and 1913.
 In 1913 Campana went to Florence, to meet with Lacerba magazine associates Giovanni Papini and poet/painter Ardengo Soffici (his distant relative), to deliver his manuscript for publication, entitled "The longest day".
 It was not taken into account and the manuscript was lost, only to be found in 1971, after the death of Soffici, among his papers in the house of Poggio a Caiano (probably in the same place where it had been abandoned and forgotten).
 After a few months of waiting Campana travelled from Marradi to Florence to recover his manuscript.
 Papini did not have it and sent him to Soffici who denied that he ever had the booklet.
 Campana, whose mind was already frail, became angry and despondent, for he had delivered, trustingly, the only copy he had.
 His continual pleading only won him the contempt and indifference of the cultural milieu that revolved around the 'red shirts' of the Caffè Giubbe Rosse.
 Finally, exasperated, Campana threatened to come with a knife to take justice from the 'infamous' Soffici and his associates, whom he called sciacalli' (jackals).

 In the winter of 1914, convinced he could no longer recover the manuscript, Campana decided to rewrite everything, relying on memory and his sketches.
 In a few days, working at night and at the cost of huge mental effort, he managed to rewrite the poetry, albeit with modifications and additions.
 In the spring of 1914, with the help of a local printer of religious tracts, Campana was finally able to self-publish the collection 'Orphic Songs' at his own expense, the title a reference to the mythic figure of Orpheus, the first of poet-musicians.
-The first edition constituted around 500 copies (originally meant to be 1,000).
+The first edition consisted of around 500 copies (originally meant to be 1,000).
 44 copies were sold on subscription and Campana attempted, with marginal success, to sell the remainder of his portion of the run (the printer had taken half the books as partial printing payment) himself at cafes in Florence.